secretstartups/handbook/customer-success/solutions-architects/processes/activity-capture/activity-desc/index.html.md

 - **Partner Solutioning** [Alliances] - Solution architecture work for defining and developing partner solutions and integration with GitLab.

-- **Internal Enablement and SME Assistance** [Alliances] - Calls, meetings, webinars for internal field SA enablement and assistance.
+- **Internal Enablement and SME Assistance [Alliances]** - Calls, meetings, webinars for internal field SA enablement and assistance.

+### Description for Value Stream Assessment

+- **VSA Pitch** - This is an initial VSA pitch to the customers/prospects to get their buy in, discuss next steps, send follow ups before the VSA planning meeting

+- **VSA Execution** - External customer/prospects calls for VSA planning, VSA workshop, VSA executive presentations.